Generic selectors

 • NP-View Virtual appliance (~2GB OVF) that works on all major hypervisor with support for the .vmdk disk format (e.g., VMWare ESXi).

-• NP-View Linux installer (~600MB) that works on all major Linux distributions (Red Hat, CentOS, Debian, Ubuntu) on which Docker can be installed
+• NP-View Linux installer (~600MB) that works on all major Linux distributions on which Docker can be installed

-The NP-View OVF uses the CentOS 7.9 (core) Linux distribution.
+The NP-View OVF uses Ubuntu Server 22.04 LTS or later.
 Root access is provided (see the text file provided with the .OVF) so the operating system can be periodically updated.
 This option should be used for new installations.
 The NP-View Linux installer is used to update NP-View on an existing system or for a new install on a Linux server.

 Option 1: Using the NP-View Linux Installer